As an Amazon Associate, we earn from qualifying purchases. Learn more

 You are…Buy this

-Brand new to the hobbyTopps flagship retail — start with the beginner’s guide
+Brand new to the hobbyTopps flagship retail — grab a 2026 Series 1 mega box, then read the beginner’s guide

-Ripping for pure funHeritage or Allen & Ginter (blaster)
+Ripping for pure funHeritage or an Allen & Ginter blaster

 Buying one box as a giftSee our gift guide